Grange Park, Blackpool

-Grange Park is a council built and largely council owned housing estate in Blackpool a seaside resort on the Fylde coast in Lancashire, England.
+Grange Park is a council-built estate in Blackpool, Lancashire, England.
 It consists of about 1,800 dwellings mostly 1940s and 1970s housing, with a population of over 6,000.
-It is one of the largest council estates in Lancashire and for many years suffered from serious social disorder with a reputation within the town for crime and drugs.
+It is one of the largest council estates in Lancashire, and for many years suffered from serious social disorder with a reputation within the town for crime and drugs.
 Following the establishment, in 1997, of a problem-oriented policing initiative the estate has seen a huge turnround resulting in a Government sustainable community award in 2005.

 Geography and administration

 The estate is part of the borough of Blackpool.
 The area is mostly urban.
 Grange Park is in the Blackpool North and Cleveleys constituency.
 Grange Park has one electoral ward, Park with two councillors.